StetHD/tarifa-book/platforms/android.md

 ### Crosswalk webview

-Tarifa integrates well with [crosswalk project](https://crosswalk-project.org/).
+tarifa integrates well with [crosswalk project](https://crosswalk-project.org/).

 All you need to do to use crosswalk webview into your android platform is to install the cordova plugin for crosswalk: